Anfield history, stands, notable matches and travel information

 Welcome to Anfield, the home of Liverpool Football Club.
-It was originally the home of Liverpool’s bitter arch-rivals Everton but after a land dispute in 1982, John Houlding created the Reds to occupy his empty stadium.
+It was originally the home of Liverpool’s bitter arch-rivals Everton but after a land dispute in 1892, John Houlding created the Reds to occupy his empty stadium.

-The Kop was extended in 1928 to hold 30,000 supporters and it was the largest ‘Kop’ stand in the country, the old Kemlyn Road stand was replaced in 1963 with the Anfield Road stand being renovated two years later.
+The Kop was extended in 1928 to hold 30,000 supporters and it was the largest ‘Kop’ stand in the country, the old Kemlyn Road Stand was replaced in 1963 with the Anfield Road Stand being renovated two years later.
 Finally, the Main Stand was partially demolished then extended in 1973.

-There were a few small renovations since including the Kop being reduced due to the Taylor Report and the Kemlyn Road stand, which is now known as the Kenny Dalglish stand being rebuilt in 1992 but the major expansion came under the ownership of Fenway Sports Group as the Main Stand was redeveloped in 2016 taking the capacity to 54,742, adding 8,500 seats.
-The Anfield Road end was then redeveloped after the previous work was completed, finishing in 2024 and giving a capacity of 61, 276 and making it the fifth largest stadium in England.
+There were a few small renovations since including the Kop being reduced due to the Taylor Report in 1992 but the major expansion came under the ownership of Fenway Sports Group as the Main Stand was redeveloped in 2016 taking the capacity to 54,742, adding 8,500 seats.
+The Anfield Road End was then redeveloped after the previous work was completed, finishing in 2024 and giving a capacity of 61,276 and making it the fifth largest stadium in England.

 Constructed: 1906